openimagingdata/CDEStaging/report_representation/negative_statements.md

 ## Mediastinum

+- Resolution of previously demonstrated bilateral pleural effusions.

+- No coronary calcification.

 - Unchanged left atrial enlargement.

+- Resolution of air and fluid in the right supraclavicular region consistent with resolving postoperative seroma.

 - Unchanged 3.6 x 2.0 cm anterior mediastinal mass with calcifications.

 - Asymmetric prominence of breast tissue in the left upper outer quadrant/lower axillary region without discrete mass.